aspose-total/Aspose.Total-Products/total/en/python-net/conversion/msg-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+For a Python developer, who is trying to add a MSG to DOTM conversion feature within application, it is important to understand why this conversion is necessary.
+MSG is an email file format used by Microsoft Outlook and Exchange, while DOTM is a Word template file format used by Microsoft Word.
+The conversion of MSG to DOTM is necessary to enable the user to view the email content in a Word document.
+This is especially useful when the user wants to view the email content in a more organized and structured manner.

+<h2>How Aspose.Total helps for msg to dotm conversion</h2>
-For a Python developer, who is trying to add a MSG to DOTM conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that make the conversion of MSG to DOTM easy using Python.
+It is a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
 Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOTM format.
+This process is automated and helps the user to quickly and easily convert MSG to DOTM.

+The Aspose.Total for Python via .NET package also provides other features such as the ability to convert other file formats such as DOCX, PPTX, XLSX, PDF, and more.
+It also provides features such as document manipulation, document comparison, document conversion, and more.
+This makes it a great choice for developers who are looking to add a MSG to DOTM conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}